Oliver Bullough

-Oliver James Bullough (born September 1977) is a British writer.
+Oliver James Bullough (/'bʊləʊ/; born September 1977) is a British writer.
+He is the author of five books, with topics ranging from Russia to kleptocracy and financial crime.

+In 2018, he wrote Moneyland: Why Thieves And Crooks Now Rule The World And How To Take It Back, which has been cited in various academic papers studying kleptocracy and anti-corruption policies.
+A follow-up book titled Butler to the World: How Britain Helps the World's Worst People Launder Money, Commit Crimes, and Get Away with Anything was released in 2022.

 Early life

 Bullough was born in 1977 and grew up on a sheep farm in Mid Wales.
-He studied History at Oxford University.
+He studied history at Oxford University.

 Career

 After leaving university, Bullough first acted in a friend's Edinburgh Fringe play.
 In 1999, he bought the Lonely Planet Guide to Russia, took a Russian language course, and got hired by a Saint Petersburg English language magazine.
 After a year, Bullough was employed by The Times of Central Asia, in Bishkek, Kyrgyzstan.

 Bullough later worked as a journalist for Reuters.
 He also covered the war in Chechnya.